-Currently NSE is applicable to SAP S/4HANA, SAP Business Suite systems, and SAP BW/4HANA systems, but not for SAP BW systems.
-Not all database objects related to the business application are eligible for NSE; the SAP business application will define additional boundary conditions.
+At the time of writing, NSE is applicable to SAP S/4HANA, SAP Business Suite systems and SAP BW/4HANA systems but not for SAP BW systems.
+Not all database objects related to the business application are eligible for NSE.
+The SAP business application defines additional boundary conditions.

-With NSE, warm data is not loaded into memory; the majority remains on disks, and only a small portion is loaded into the buffer cache when needed.
-This way, instead of reserving twice the data footprint in memory for warm data (tables, working area), only the buffer cache is allocated for warm data.
+With NSE, warm data is not loaded into memory.
+The majority remains on disks, and only a small portion is loaded into the buffer cache when needed.
+Therefore, instead of reserving twice the data footprint in memory for warm data, such as tables and working areas, only the buffer cache is allocated for warm data.

 Assuming R as the relative amount of warm data, the amount of hot data is the full amount of data (100%) minus R. Typically, the buffer cache size is configured to be one-eighth of the size of the warm data.
-Consequently, the higher the relative amount of warm data R, the greater the memory savings.
+Therefore, the higher the relative amount of warm data R, the greater the memory savings.

-SAP HANA provides the NSE Advisor, a tool to analyze and recommend whether data should be set to use NSE or not.
-The NSE Advisor has been part of SAP HANA since version 2.0 SPS04.
-Clients can manage the NSE Advisor using SAP HANA Cockpit 2.0 SP 11 onwards or through plain SQL commands.
+SAP HANA provides the NSE Advisor, which is a tool to analyze and recommend whether data should be set to use NSE or not.
+The NSE Advisor is part of SAP HANA version 2.0 SPS04 and later.
+Clients can manage the NSE Advisor by using SAP HANA Cockpit 2.0 SP 11 or later or by using SQL commands.

-To identify the objects, the client needs to follow these steps:
+To identify the objects, run the following exercise:

 - 1. Configure the NSE Advisor and enable it in each SAP HANA system within the scope. - 2.
 Run the representative workload, covering typical business processes and their access patterns. - 3.
 Stop the NSE Advisor and analyze the results.
-It will propose candidates for "warm data" (granularity: table, partition, table column, etc.).
-Estimate the amount of "warm data" using the outcome of the advisor run.

-- 4. To gain memory benefits, alter the attributes of the identified objects from "column loadable" to "page loadable."
+It proposes candidates for warm data with a granularity of, for example, table, partition, or table column.
+Estimate the amount of warm data by using the output of the advisor run. - 4.
+To gain memory benefits, alter the attributes of the identified objects from column loadable to page loadable.
 Continue running the representative workload to verify the settings. - 5.
-Monitor the performance of statements, memory usage, and runtime of statements. - 6.
-Repeat the exercise regularly to evaluate the proposal's effectiveness and identify any changes in workloads.
+Monitor the performance of statements, memory usage, and runtime of statements. - Repeat the exercise regularly to evaluate the proposal's effectiveness and identify any changes in workloads.